As the COVID-19 omicron variant surges, so do Gainesville residents’ concerns about UF students returning for the Spring semester.

 Contact Carissa at @firstname.lastname@example.org or follow her on Twitter @Carissaallenn .

-Carissa Allen is a second-year journalism and political science double major.
-She is a Metro General Assignment Reporter for The Alligator.
+Carissa Allen is a third-year journalism and political science double major.
+She is excited to continue her work on the Metro desk this semester as the East Gainesville Reporter.
 In her free time, you can find her scuba diving, working out or listening to a podcast.